Degamemaster628/Degamemaster628/README.md

 - 👋 Hi, I’m @Degamemaster628
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning anything
-- 💞️ I’m looking to collaborate on sonething
+- 💞️ I’m looking to collaborate on something
 - 📫 How to reach me email

 <!---